sarahnp7/aws-intermediate/labs/4-codedeploy.md

 1. Switch to Oregon `us-west-2` region
 1. Create Stack: create an instance with CloudFormation
 1. Create CodeDeploy
-1. Create App Repo: create and push app and deployments scripts to GitHub
+1. Create App Repo: create and push app and deployment scripts to GitHub
 1. Create CodePipeline
 1. Test Continuous Integration (CI) by making changes to GitHub and seeing them deployed automatically